How to Change an EC2 Instance Type

 How do I know which instance type is right for my needs?

-Assess your application’s CPU, memory, storage, and network requirements.
+Assess your application’s CPU, memory, storage, and network requirements with CloudWatch.
 Cloudvisor’s guide on Mastering EC2 Instances can help you understand different instance types and their uses.

 Is there a cost associated with changing instance types?